Peyronie’s Disease & Teenagers

 Extracorporeal Focused shockwave therapy with its ability to break down the fibrous plaques is the only non-surgical longer term solution for teenagers who want to avoid surgery.
 For more information, you should contact us now.
 We also advise any teenager reading this to share their condition with their parents and doctors and if suffering from depression, to seek counselling.
 Up to 6% of men suffer with Peyronie’s disease, but unlike other conditions like diabetes many teenagers and men find it very difficult to discuss the condition with others.

 Focused shockwave therapy, with its ability to breakdown plaque is the only non-surgical, long term solution for diabetics who want to avoid surgery.
-For information you should contact us now.
+To find out more or to contact us complete the form below – if you have any preferences about the next steps you can take please tick one of the boxes on the form.
+Thank you – we look forward to hearing from you.